 Nikki: I just feel like we are here to love on people and to walk with people and to try to do good wherever we can.
 I want to be able to give back.
-As an adult I have seasons of my life where I’ve been really busy and as a mom of young children I didn’t really have much time to volunteer to do things like this.
+As an adult I have seasons of my life where I’ve been really busy and as a mom of young children I didn’t really have much time to do things like this.
 But I’m in a season now where this just fit.
 Monday nights were perfect in my schedule, something I felt was great connection and a great fit to be a part of.

 Have you seen evidence of a difference being made in people’s lives?